shane310/drupal-encrypt_kms/README.md

 Enable the **Encrypt KMS** module.

+Ensure your user account has the **administer encrypt** permission.

 Add a new Key - select the **KMS Key** type and enter the ARN of the KMS key.
 This is just an identifier, and is completely fine to store in the "Configuration" storage provider.

 Add a new **Encryption Profile** - choose the **Amazon KMS** encryption method and the key you just created.